Bugfunbug/LinearReader/README.md

 A list of compatible/incompatible mods can be found in the [wiki](https://github.com/Bugfunbug/LinearReader/wiki/Getting-Started#modpacks).

-If you find a mod incompatibility, please create an [issue](https://github.com/Bugfunbug/LinearReader/issues/new).
+If you find a mod that is incompatible with LinearReader (and is not already listed as being incompatible), please create an [issue](https://github.com/Bugfunbug/LinearReader/issues/new) on my GitHub repo.

 ## Installation and Uninstallation
 To install, just download LinearReader off of [CurseForge](https://www.curseforge.com/minecraft/mc-mods/linearreader)